Cuba: A Society in Transition

 After time to rest at the hotel, dinner this evening is in a private home and restaurant (known as a Paladar) SOL ANANDA for a home cooked meal.
 Meet with the multigenerational family members, and get an intimate look into local Cuban daily life while enjoying one of the best meals you’ll have in Cuba!

 After dinner, join Cubans at either Casa de la Música or Casa de la Trova for a community block party, a celebration where locals from all walks of life and generations come to eat, drink, build friendships, and discuss neighborhood matters.
 Enjoy the celebration, regarded as one of the best experiences of the trip, and engage in discussions with the locals about community life in Cuba and the US.
+Accommodations: Las Brisas Del Mar.
 Breakfast, lunch & dinner provided.

 Continue to the town of Santa Clara where lunch will be served buffet style in Santa Clara’s Los Caneyes Hotel.

 Visit Alamar’s community gardens, called organopónicos, where residents grow fruit, vegetables and herbs for their own consumption and local sale.
-Similar to co-op and community gardens in the United States, these organopónicos facilitate community development and offer Alamar’s residents access to fresh produce.
+Similar to co-op and community gardens in the United States, these organopónicos facilitate community development and offer Alamar’s residents access to fresh produce (*visit subject to availability).

-Lunch will be an open-air organic feast served by community volunteers and workers from Alamar.
+Lunch will be an open-air organic feast served by community volunteers and workers from Alamar (*lunch at organoponicos subject to availability).

-After some well-deserved ‘down time’ at the hotel, join your fellow travelers at the farewell dinner, served in the rooftop restaurant of the Ambos Mundos Hotel, where Hemingway lived in the 1930s and wrote For Whom the Bell Tolls.
+After some well-deserved ‘down time’ at the hotel, join your fellow travelers at the farewell dinner, served on the second floor of the Asturian Society.
 Be sure to wear your dancing shoes as you enjoy live, traditional Cuban Buena Vista-style music and salsa dancing.
+Accommodations: Hotel Nacional.
 Breakfast, lunch & dinner provided.

 Infrastructure in Cuba, especially in hotels, may not be sufficient to satisfy demand in certain periods.
 While all inclusions in your tour will be maintained, it is possible that the itinerary may be rerouted to accommodate hotel availability.
 Please be flexible and understand that we will always do whatever we can to assure the best possible experience for all our Cuba travelers.